SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/02-Problem.md

 ## Output

-Print the output from each command, when issued.
+Print out the output from each command, when issued.

-If an exception is thrown during any of the commands' execution, print the exception message.
+If an exception is thrown during any of the commands execution process, print out the respective exception message.

 # Examples